MF 47 – Contemplating torture in solitary confinement with Johnny Perez

 - ECONOMIC PERSPECTIVES ON INCARCERATION AND THE CRIMINAL JUSTICE SYSTEM

 Johnny’s Social Media Sites

-Johnny Perez quotes:We are not saying you should not hold someone accountable, we are saying there is never a time in… Click To Tweet
+Johnny Perez quotes:We are not saying you should not hold someone accountable, we are saying there is never a time in which we have to treat people inhumanely in the process of holding them accountable.
+Click To Tweet

 “Prisons are there to take away the prisoner’s liberty, but solitary confinement strips them off their humanity. ”